Principal Body System: Control

 Eye injuries and infections are fairly common in horses, but if ignored they can worsen quickly.
 If the eye becomes badly infected, the structures of the eye can be eroded until the entire eye collapses.

 A typical sign that something is wrong is profuse tear production (lacrimation).
 At first, the eye may just water more than normal, but if secondary bacterial infection develops, there will be pus in the discharge.
-Our Cookie is prone to weepy eyes in winter and at times of extreme pollens, and I know from experience that it's all too easy to be accustomed to seeing a slight discharge, particularly associated with flies in summer or miserable winter weather, but this also means that a more significant discharge might be ignored.
+Our Cookie is prone to weepy eyes in winter and during high pollen counts, and I know from experience that it's all too easy to be accustomed to seeing a slight discharge, particularly associated with flies in summer or miserable winter weather, but this also means that a more significant discharge might be ignored.

 The most common cause of poor vision is exposure to cold and dampness, depriving the eyes of vital warmth and nourishment which results in poor circulation to the eyes.
 Dust and flies don't help either.
 A fly mask can help, and you can clean the area very gently with a simple saline solution 3-4 times a day - this can be made up with 1-tsp salt to a cup of lukewarm water - it should taste like tears.

-The good news is that there is a useful selection of effective herbs for equine eye health, and with prompt management many eye problems can be brought under control within a few days.
+There's a wonderful selection of effective herbs for equine eye health, and with prompt management many eye problems can be brought under control within a few days.

 NB.
 Carrots are also well known as a nutritious food that is great for the eyes.
 The high carotene content is believed to stimulate cell renewal, and it also provides the material for the body to make Vitamin A which is essential for proper vision, especially night vision.